-2021- 2022, UNISA Science Campus Art Walk, curated in collaboration with Lawrence Lemaoana and The Science Campus Art Walk Project Steering Committee of Unisa (chaired by Dr Thelma Louw ).
+2021- 2022, Unisa Science Campus Art Walk, curated by Gwenneth Miller and Lawrence Lemaoana with The Science Campus Art Walk Project Steering Committee of Unisa (chaired by Dr Thelma Louw ).

 UNISA FLORIDA SCIENCE CAMPUS ART WALK

 Alex Trapani and Manu Manjesh Lal

 2017 March: Inter-University exhibition, curated in collaboration with Gordon Froud, Avi Sooful and Carol Kuhn for the Pretoria Arts Association.
 Participating UNISA artists: Odette Viljoen, Marian Nowak, Karen Pretorius, Salomon J Schoultz and Xolela Sogoni.

 2017 April: NIROX Winter Sculpture festival, curated the UNISA component: Against the Surge with Nombeko Mpako and Maaike Bakker.

 Participating UNISA artists: Alex Trapani, Emma Willemse, Manu Manjesh Lal, Nelmarie du Preez, Odun Orimolade, Siziwe Sotewu, Smangaliso Khumalo and Yvette Dunn.

 The verb “surge” suggests notions of power and force, directly evoking vivid imagery rooted in nature.
 The word also recalls tumult or movement that is under negotiation.
 As turbulent time rolls over and within us on political and ecological fronts, we find ourselves amidst the swell of tensions.

 2016, Sept: Animation celebration, curated in collaboration with Pluto Panoussis for the Pretoria Arts Association.